magikghost/recur-macOS/Plugins.md

 Can alter speed/go backwards in realtime, pause, loop on/off.
 Adds action bindings to make it controllable in realtime from mappings.

+Used in LFOModulation and ShaderLoopRecordPlugin.

+### DisplayPlugin

+Plugins of this type implement a new Display page on the r_e_c_u_r screen, for showing controls/parameters related to the plugin.

+### ModulationReceiverPlugin

+Plugins that inherit from this will be sent updates when the modulation values change -- used for implementing modulation response (eg WJSendPlugin parameters can be modulated).

+### AutomationSourcePlugin

+Plugins of this type record and playback parameter changes -- eg for allowing WJSendPlugin to record/playback automation through ShaderLoopRecordPlugin.

 # Current Plugins

+## WJSendPlugin

+Sends commands to Panasonic mixers using a USB->serial dongle - tested with MX30 and MX50 but probably works with AVE55 and any other video mixer that uses the same serial protocol.

+UI allows assignment of r_e_c_u_r modulation to any parameter: with the WJMX page selected, use <> to select current parameter and [] to select the argument of the parameter.
+Then use bound controls to adjust modulation level.

+Automation is also recorded and played back via ShaderLoopRecordPlugin.

+Note that this is a bit buggy, it works great when only sending one type of parameter automation but when you try and send multiple commands the mixer seems to lag up and misses a lot of the commands.
+Am not currently sure if this is something that can be fixed, or if its a limitation of the mixer/serial speed.

+## LFOModulation

+Has 4 LFOs sending modulation on slots 0-3 (A-D).
+Can adjust speed and amount of each.
+This modulation can be assigned to shader parameters, or to WJSendPlugin parameters etc.

+Configurable formulas to add different shapes are TODO.
+A+C currently give a sine wave, B+D give a complex cosine-sine wave.

 ## ManipulatePlugin